theol-tuc/TTGD/README.md

 You can now play the game!

+## AI Usage

+If you want to use the AI features, at this moment they are in the respective branches with their name.

+For the usage on LLaMa3 go to the branch [llama3](llama3).
+For instructions read the implentation guide [IMPLEMENTATION_GUIDE.md](TTG_Backend/IMPLEMENTATION_GUIDE.md).

+For the usage on GPT-4V go to the branch [gpt4](gpt4).

+For the usage of VILA go to the branch [vila](VLM_VILA).

 ## ⚖️ License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.